norlab-ulaval/libpointmatcher/doc/CompilationWindows.md

 Special thanks to the following users in helping us with the Windows support:

-- [kwill](https://github.com/kwill) for keeping the documentation up-to-date and investing time to make libpointmatcher compiling on Window.
+- [kwill](https://github.com/kwill) for keeping the documentation up-to-date and investing time to make libpointmatcher compiling on Windows.
 - [braddodson](https://github.com/braddodson) for porting a version of libpointmacher in `C#` with a limited set of features.
 The code can be found here: https://github.com/braddodson/pointmatcher.net